rahulrana2919/restapi/README.md

 # restapi
-Rest API for Person entities using Springboot and Spring Security
+Rest API for Person entities using Springboot and Spring Security(Jwt)

 Run the project
 1. Project need to be imported in intellij and Run using the com.embl.restapi.App file in intellij.
 2. Using REST client e.g postman, hit a POST request at below URL
 URL: localhost:8080/authenticate, METHOD : POST
-Headers:
+HEADERS:
 Content-Type: application/json
-Body:
+BODY:
 {
 	"username": "user",
 	"password": "pass"